vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

 the installation of `Sambamba <http://lomereiter.github.io/sambamba/>`_, which can greatly speed up the SAM sorting step required for merging mate pairs into the Pairs object.

-A minimal ``kaic auto`` command using SAM/BAM files could look like this:
+A minimal ``fanc auto`` command using SAM/BAM files could look like this:

 .. code:: bash

-    kaic auto sam/SRR4271982_chr18_19_1.bam sam/SRR4271982_chr18_19_2.bam ./example_output/ \
+    fanc auto sam/SRR4271982_chr18_19_1.bam sam/SRR4271982_chr18_19_2.bam ./example_output/ \
               -g hg19_chr18_19_re_fragments.bed

-Similarly to FASTQ input, ``kaic auto`` assumes that two consecutive SAM/BAM files represent mate pairs, and will match the read names in the pairing step.
+Similarly to FASTQ input, ``fanc auto`` assumes that two consecutive SAM/BAM files represent mate pairs, and will match the read names in the pairing step.
 The ``-g`` or ``--genome`` parameter is mandatory for both FASTQ and SAM/BAM input, and is used to load (or construct) the restriction fragment regions necessary for building the fragment-level Hi-C object.
 You can either directly provide a region-based file with restriction fragments (most file formats are supported, including BED and GFF), or use a FASTA file with the genomic sequence in conjunction with the ``-r`` or ``--restriction-enzyme`` parameter.
-In the latter case, ``kaic auto`` will perform an in silico digestion of the genome and use the resulting restriction fragments from there.
+In the latter case, ``fanc auto`` will perform an in silico digestion of the genome and use the resulting restriction fragments from there.

 .. note::